Filing a Diminished Value Claim in California

 How Do I Prove Diminished Value?

-If you have a repair-related diminished value claim, you may be able to enlist the expertise of a mechanic who might be able to determine exactly what the issues with repair are and how much it could diminish the value of the vehicle.
+If you have a repair-related diminished value claim, a mechanic might be able to help determine exactly what the issues with repair are and how much it could diminish the value of the vehicle.

 Call 916-777-7777 to learn more.